sdmg15/Best-websites-a-programmer-should-visit/README.md

 ### Special Thanks ###
 - Please consider a github star if you find this useful and/or consider making a contribution.
-- A special thanks to Ashish Padalkar (@ashish2199) for contributing a great amount of data and strucutre to the initial repository [Original Post](https://www.quora.com/How-to-Create-a-Blog-2/answer/Ashish-Padalkar?srid=OH96).
+- A special thanks to Ashish Padalkar (@ashish2199) for contributing a great amount of data and structure to the initial repository [Original Post](https://www.quora.com/How-to-Create-a-Blog-2/answer/Ashish-Padalkar?srid=OH96).